pavikonda/RaspberryPi_FPScope/README.md

 This repository contains an instruction set to build the microscope, CAD files, data acqusition and data processing codes.

-image_acquisition.py:
+DATA_CAPTURE.py:
 This file contains a Python script required to obtain images for Fourier ptychography using a Raspberry Pi computer, Raspberry Pi camera and Unicorn HD LED array.
 These images are obtained by flashing LEDs in a spiral pattern from the center towards the edges.

-scad_3dprinter_designs:
+CAD Files:
 This folder contains .scad and .stl formats of all the parts required to 3D print the microscope.
 Instructions are outlined in the Supplementary material S1 of our paper.

-Test data to use with the image processing code can be found at: http://dx.doi.org/10.5525/gla.researchdata.594
+Fourier ptychographic reconstruction code and test data to use with the reconstruction code can be found at: http://dx.doi.org/10.5525/gla.researchdata.594

 Download a Raspberry pi SD card image which includes the necessary libraries from: https://drive.google.com/open?id=1Z59lnhNKuGGGVIF1KtoCw2bAcdZESKBo